Naanum Single Thaan: Plot

-Udhay is a tattoo artist who has ‘Virgin Boy’ and names of Trisha and Nayanthara tattooed on his body.
+Udhay is a tattoo artist who has ‘Virgin Boy’ and the names of Trisha and Nayanthara tattooed on his body.
 After several failed attempts at wooing women, this gang of ‘Single 90s kids’ come across Swetha.
 What follows is two hours of Udhay, and his friends, stalking her and forcing her to ‘love’ him, and insufferable sermons about this toxic hero helping the heroine "understand his feelings."